Sun allergy: itchy and burning skin

 Aloe vera

-If you apply aloe vera to the affected area, it will soothe the skin and relieve itching.
+If you apply aloe vera to the affected area, it will soothe the skin and relieve the itching caused by the sun allergy.
 A cooled gel or the juice directly from the leaf of the aloe vera plant works best.
+Various aloe vera-based remedies are available without a prescription in chemists.
 If you use ready-to-use products, look for perfume-free ones.

 Healing clay

 Healing clay contains minerals, has an anti-inflammatory effect and soothes sun-damaged skin.
-Simply mix the healing clay with cold water to form a spreadable paste and apply to the affected areas.
+To relieve the sun allergy symptoms, simply mix the healing clay with cold water to form a spreadable paste and apply to the affected areas.
 Allow to dry and rinse off with water.
 Done.

 Cold compress

 Apply a cold compress to the affected area.
-It can relieve the itching and the rash.
+It can relieve the itching and the rash caused by a sun allergy.

-We sit in the office all year round and then suddenly burn in the sun for hours: no wonder our skin overreacts.
-If you let your skin get used to increased UV exposure during the holiday slowly and with a good sunscreen, you have a better chance of enjoying your holidays without a sun allergy.
+We sit in the office all year round and then suddenly bake in the sun for hours: no wonder our skin overreacts.
+If you let your skin acclimatise to increased UV exposure slowly during the holiday and use a good sunscreen, you have a better chance of enjoying your holidays without a sun allergy.

 Cover yourself